 • To restore an already broken tooth or a tooth that has been severely worn down.

-Crowns are typically made from porcelain in order to maintain strength and a natural appearance.
+Crowns are typically made from porcelain to maintain strength and a natural appearance.
 The process of placing a crown may take 1-2 office visits.

 Dental Crown Procedure